-1.02 The Tournament shall take place each year in Islamorada, Florida, beginning on the third Monday in May, and shall continue for three full fishing days through Wednesday.
+1.02 The Tournament shall take place each year in Islamorada, Florida, beginning on the Monday immediatly preceding Memorial Day, and shall continue for thee full days through Wednesday.
 There will be a kick-off and registration banquet the Sunday evening before the first day of fishing and an awards and closing event after the last day of fishing.

 1.03 The Tournament shall be governed by the fly fishing rules of the International Game Fish Association (“IGFA Rules”) and these GFTT Rules, as amended from time to time.
 In the rare instances when the GFTT Rules may conflict with the IGFA Rules, the GFTT Rules shall supersede the IGFA Rules.
 It is the responsibility of each Angler and Guide to know the IGFA Rules

 1.04 The Tournament shall be conducted by various committees as set forth below by the chairperson.
 In the event the chairperson cannot serve, the chairperson shall be the prior year’s Grand Champion or First Runner-Up.

 II.
 ANGLERS AND GUIDES

 2.01 The Tournament is open to a limit of 25 Anglers by invitation only.
 Invitations will be issued to prospective Anglers based upon approval of an Invitation Committee.
 Anglers desiring an invitation may submit an application to the Tournament Chairperson.
 Anglers receiving an invitation must confirm participation by paying an entry fee prior to November 15 preceding the Tournament.
 Unpaid Anglers risk losing their place in the Tournament.

 2.02 The Chairman and Rules Committee should consider the following factors when selecting Anglers to receive an invitation: